precious-UO/Analyzing_Online_Retail_Sales_Data/README.md

     - At this stage, I transformed the raw data into a more usable format for analysis and created new columns that can provide insights into customer behavior.

+4. <b> Data Analysis and Visualization.</b>

+    - This is the fourth stage of my project and at this stage, I Analyzed customer behavior: Identifying trends, patterns, and key metrics.
+    And Visualized the data: Creating charts and graphs to understand the data more intuitively.